hashicorp/vscode-terraform/README.md

 The Terraform VS Code extension works best when it has the full context of a Terraform project where it can parse the referenced files and provide the expected advanced language features.

-The recommend workflow is to instead  open the containing folder for the desired Terraform file inside a single VS Code editor window, then navigate to the desired file.
+The recommended workflow is to instead open the containing folder for the desired Terraform file inside a single VS Code editor window, then navigate to the desired file.
 This seems counter-intuitive when you only want to edit a single file, but this allows the extension to understand the Terraform setup you are using and provide accurate and helpful intellisense, error checking, and other language features.

 ### Refresh Intellisense